Lukas2020-code/TuamAC_Project/README.md

   - In phone number input, user can also write a letters if use a laptop or desktop keyboard.
 For tablet and phones it shows a numeric keypad to write the number.
 I found out that not all browsers support input type="tel" and they fall back to standard text input.

 - ### Thank you site

   - In footer the social media section is not visible.
-Don't know how to fix this.
-Will look for solution.
+Will look for solution to fix it.

+## Fixed Bugs

+- On wide but not height screens the form was outside the section and bacgroung image.
+Change the height of the form to fit-content and add more padding aroun the form.

 ## Technologies Used